LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 - SPF record hard fail: **On**
 - Sender ID filtering hard fail: **On**

 The goal of this lab is to create a policy that will effectively block spam and unwanted messages, while allowing legitimate messages to pass through.
-Once the policy has been created, you'll test its behavior to ensure that it is working as expected.
+Once the policy has been created, you'll test its behavior to ensure that its working as expected.
 This will involve sending test messages through the policy and observing the results.
 If any issues are identified, you'll need to investigate and resolve them.
 By the end of this lab, you'll have a custom spam filtering policy in place that will help to protect your organization's email communication and ensure that your users receive only the messages that are important to them.

 ## Lab Setup